 Kudzu has been used in traditional Chinese medicine (TCM) since at least the year 100 for the treatment of a headache and stiff neck with pain due to high blood pressure.
 Kudzu has also been used for allergic rhinitis, diarrhoea, gastroenteritis, migraines, psoriasis, trauma, and osteoporosis.

 It is used in modern Chinese medicine as a treatment for angina pectoris.
 It is also TCM’s leading herb for the treatment of alcoholism, diabetes, neck pain, and the common cold.
-Kudzu has application in the treatment of cancer and is helpful in treating the early stages of deafness and various neurological conditions.
+Kudzu has application in the treatment of cancer and helps treat the early stages of deafness and various neurological conditions.

 Japanese arrowroot, Ge gen, geh gen (Chinese), Ko Fen, Ko Pu, Kung Pu, Kuzu